gitlabhq/gitlab-runner/docs/install/freebsd.md

+---
+last_updated: 2017-10-09
+---

-# Install on FreeBSD
+# Install GitLab Runner on FreeBSD

->**Notes:**
+NOTE: **Note:**
-- The FreeBSD version is also available as a [bleeding edge](bleeding-edge.md) release.
-- Make sure that you read the [FAQ](../faq/README.md) section which describes some of the most common problems with GitLab Runner.
+The FreeBSD version is also available as a [bleeding edge](bleeding-edge.md) release.
+Make sure that you read the [FAQ](../faq/README.md) section which describes some of the most common problems with GitLab Runner.

+CAUTION: **Important:**
+With GitLab Runner 10, the executable was renamed to `gitlab-runner`.
+If you want to install a version older than GitLab Runner 10, [visit the old docs](old.md).

 Here are the steps to install and configure GitLab Runner under FreeBSD: